vpukhanov/react-character-map/README.md

 You can use the pre-configured `CharMap` component that includes the category menu and the character selector itself.
 Provide `onSelect` callback to receive character data of the user's selection.
 Optionally provide the `characterData` prop to replace the built-in symbols with your own.
-You can also define how the category names are displayed by providing the `categoryNames` prop.
+You can also change the category that is selected by default by passing in a `defaultSelectedCategory` prop and define how the category names are displayed using the `categoryNames` prop.

 ```tsx
 import { CharMap } from "@vpukhanov/react-character-map";